Thomas Dale Company BlogWe get asked many questions about pewter over the years, so we decided to present this blog to address those questions.

 We get asked by many people who inherited pewter or wish to sell it, if Thomas Dale Co. would be interested in buying their pewter piece.
 At this point we only buy only new product and directly from the manufacturers.

-If you have pieces to sell do some homework and find what the pieces are worth (see Value of older pieces).
+If you have pieces to sell do some homework and find what the pieces are worth (see Value of older pieces in above paragraph).

 Then either sell them on eBay, Craig's list or see if your local antique store or auction house may sell them for you.
 If you are not familiar with eBay, there are companies that specialize in selling your pieces on eBay for a percent of the sale.